 Do not rely on the microphone from your computer to assist you in online tutoring.
 While an occasional meeting or quick discussion can be handled with a simple laptop or desktop microphone, the amount of communication required in a tutoring session is much more robust.
 As such, to ensure that your students can hear you properly and catch nuances in your lessons that increase understanding and comprehension, you want to use a high-quality microphone or headset.

 Don’t forget learning aids.

-Finding the platform that works for you
+3. Find the platform that works for you

 Common platforms for tutoring include Zoom or Skype, for example.
 Having a reliable form of video chat is essential for effective tutoring online.
 If teaching math or science, or other subjects where you will need a chalkboard type experience, consider using a virtual whiteboard, like idroo, or baiboard, or Scribblar to assist with lessons.

 Also important is document sharing.
 Trello, Google doc, Dropbox, or Dropmark will allow you and your students to collaborate on papers, quizzes, and other materials.
 They are all relatively easy to use and can provide a similar document sharing experience.